A Deep Ordinal Distortion Estimation Approach for Distortion Rectification: Experiments

 \subsection{Ablation Study}

-To validate the effectiveness of each component in our approach, we conduct an ablation study to evaluate the error of distortion estimation as shown in Fig. \ref{Fig:ab}.
-Concretely, we first use VGG16 network without the fully connected layers as the backbone of the ordinal distortion estimation network, which is based on the analysis of the learning representation in Section \ref{sec42}.
-Subsequently, we implement the learning model without the flip operation (FO) on global distortion context, ordinal supervision (OS), region-aware mask (RM), and distortion-aware perception layer (DL) as the baseline (BS), and then gradually add these removed components to show the different estimation performance.
+To validate the effectiveness of each component in our approach, we conduct an ablation study to evaluate the error of distortion estimation, as shown in Fig. \ref{Fig:ab}.
+Concretely, we first use the VGG16 network without the fully connected layers as the backbone of the ordinal distortion estimation network, based on the analysis of the learning representation in Section \ref{sec42}.
+Subsequently, we implement the learning model without the flip operation (FO) on global distortion context, ordinal supervision (OS), region of interest mask (RM), and distortion-aware perception layer (DL) as the baseline (BS), and then gradually add these removed components to show the different estimation performance.
 In addition, we perform two loss functions: $\mathcal{L}_2$ and $\mathcal{L}_{sm}$ to optimize the baseline model, in which $\mathcal{L}_{sm}$ is the smooth $\mathcal{L}_1$ loss function \cite{ref54} that combines the attributes of $\mathcal{L}_1$ and $\mathcal{L}_2$.
 We name these two types of baseline models as BS-1 and BS-2.
+During the training process, we crop four patches from the distorted image and shuffle the orders of all input patches.
+Subsequently, the patches are fed into the learning model.
+In the test stage, we only use one patch of a distorted image to evaluate the model.